bgeorgios/XSEAr/README.md

 # XSEAr
-On the frequency of extremes seas.
+On the frequency of extreme seas.